Genvarelli/Cloud-Based-Threat-Detection-Home-Lab/setup.md

 ## Step 4: Create a Second Route Table

-We already know that when a VPC is created, a main route table is created as well.
-The main route table is responsible for enabling the flow of traffic within the VPC.
+When a VPC is created, a main route table is also created.
+This handles traffic within the VPC.

+As shown above, there’s no explicit association of any subnet to the main route table, but all subnets are implicitly associated by default.

+At this point, even though some subnets are named Public, they are still private because there is no route for internet traffic.

+To fix this:
+- We create a new route table
+- Add a route to the internet (via the Internet Gateway)
+- Associate this route table with our public subnets

 ![Route tables](imgs/rt.png)